 So, forgive me, dear, my Joline,

 Thankfully, his sessions proved powerful enough to have him record for Bluebird, Brunswick and Decca records between 1930 and 1934.
+His recording was placed in an advertisement in the Phonograph Monthly Review in March of 1930.
 Without this his career in Cajun music, we wouldn't have a slew of songs inspired by his artistic creations.
 According to musician Mike Doucet: